 ‘They are prone to isolation’

-Gabrielle Kaplan-Mayer, director of Jewish Learning Venture’s “Whole Community Inclusion” in Philadelphia, observes, “The coronavirus quarantine has impacted Jews with disabilities in a number of different difficult ways.
+Gabrielle Kaplan-Mayer, director of Jewish Learning Venture’s “Whole Community Inclusion” in Philadelphia, explains that “the coronavirus quarantine has impacted Jews with disabilities in a number of different difficult ways.
 First, many people with disabilities have coexisting medical conditions, which put them at high risk for the virus.
 People living in group homes, residential schools or community residence aren’t able to see their family and friends.
 Many school-age children and teens have lost access to special education and school-based therapies, and parents are struggling to home school as best they’re able.
 It’s an incredibly hard time.”

 Stacey Spencer, the Inclusion Program Manager at Jewish Family and Children’s Service of Minneapolis, reports, “I am still working on creating a sense of community with our Caring Connections participants, who are Jewish adults with disabilities.”

 Spencer is finding creative ways to create community when in-person events and in-person home visits are no longer possible.
 “I have made numerous check-in phone calls and virtual ‘home visits’ to our Caring Connections members and their families to provide them with support and to be able to assess their current needs.
 I set up a closed Facebook Group and invited our Caring Connections members, their families and staff to all join us,” she relates.
 “Our members were unhappy to hear that our annual Passover ‘Sing-a-long Seder’ scheduled for April was canceled.
-This was yet another disappointment and change they experienced while trying to adjust being quarantined at home.”
+This was yet another disappointment and change they experienced while trying to adjust to being quarantined at home.”

 But she adds that “our seder leader was still able to perform our lively and interactive sing-a-long live for everyone to partake in.
 It was a wonderful and heartwarming event.
 They are modifying their lives to this ‘new normal’ much like the rest of us are trying to do.”